 Services Offered

-Residential house moves, commercial office relocations, long-distance moves, and storage services each carry different risk profiles.
-Businesses offering storage face additional exposure from warehouse risks like fire and flooding.
+Residential house moves, commercial office relocations, interstate moves and storage services each carry different risk profiles.
+Businesses offering storage face additional exposure from warehouse perils such as fire and flooding.

 Real-World Insurance Scenarios for Removalists

-These common scenarios illustrate why the right insurance matters for moving businesses.
+These everyday situations show why appropriate insurance matters for moving businesses.

 Customer's Furniture Damaged During Move

-While loading a customer's leather sofa through a narrow doorway, your team accidentally rips the upholstery and scratches the hallway wall.
-The customer's antique sideboard also arrives at the new home with a large crack.
+While manoeuvring a leather sofa through a narrow doorway, your team accidentally tears the upholstery and gouges the hallway wall.
+The customer's antique sideboard also arrives at the new home with a deep crack.

-• Goods in transit cover reimburses the cost of repairing or replacing the damaged sofa and sideboard - potentially $5,000 - $15,000
+• Goods in transit cover reimburses the cost of repairing or replacing the damaged sofa and sideboard - potentially $6,000 to $18,000

-• Public liability covers the cost of repairing the scratched hallway wall at the pickup property
+• Public liability covers the cost of repairing the gouged hallway wall at the pickup property

-• Without insurance, the customer could pursue a legal claim for the full cost of replacement items
+• Without insurance, the customer could pursue a legal claim for the full replacement value of damaged items

 Truck Accident with Full House Load

-Your moving truck is involved in a collision on the motorway while carrying an entire household of furniture and belongings.
-The truck rolls onto its side and the contents are severely damaged.
+Your moving truck is rear-ended at an intersection while carrying an entire household of furniture and belongings.
+The impact causes the load to shift and multiple items are severely damaged.

-• Commercial vehicle insurance covers the repair or replacement of the truck
+• Commercial vehicle insurance covers repair or replacement of the truck

-• Goods in transit cover reimburses the value of the damaged household contents - a full house load could be worth $50,000 - $150,000+
+• Goods in transit cover reimburses the value of the damaged household contents - a full load could be worth $60,000 to $180,000

-• Public liability covers third-party vehicle and property damage claims from the accident
+• Public liability covers any third-party vehicle or property damage claims arising from the accident

 • Without goods in transit cover, you would be personally liable to the customer for the entire value of their belongings